Amortizing Perpetual Options: Risk-Neutral Valuation

-Within this section, we want to investigate the risk-neutral valuation of these AmPOs as presented in the prior section.
-To do so, we follow Assumption~\ref{ass:gbm} throughout the remainder of this work. \begin{assumption} Let $(\Omega,\F,(\F_t)_{t \geq 0},\P)$ be a filtered probability space satisfying the usual conditions.
-Consider a complete market with constant risk-free rate $r \geq 0$ and risky asset with price $S = (S_t)_{t \geq 0}$.
-Let $\Q \sim \P$ denote the unique risk-neutral measure for this market and consider the $\Q$-Brownian motion (w.r.t.\ $(\F_t)_{t \geq 0}$) $W = (W_t)_{t \geq 0}$.
-For the remainder of this work, we will assume that $S$ follows a geometric Brownian motion under $\Q$:
+Within this section, we want to investigate the risk-neutral valuation of these AmPOs in the Black-Scholes framework under constant amortization.
+To do so, we follow Assumptions~\ref{ass:gbm} throughout this subsection. \begin{assumption} Consider a complete market with constant risk-free rate $r \geq 0$ and risky asset with price process $(S_t)_{t \geq 0}$.
+Let $\Q \sim \P$ denote the unique risk-neutral measure for this market and consider the $\Q$-Brownian motion (w.r.t.\ $(\F_t)_{t \geq 0}$) $(W_t)_{t \geq 0}$.
+For the remainder of this work, we will assume that $(S_t)_{t \geq 0}$ follows a geometric Brownian motion under $\Q$: